owin/owin/spec/middleware-1.0.0-draft.1.md

-The [OWIN] specification was created to decouple web servers and web applications on .NET platforms by creating a standardised abstract signature that can be implemented in a vendor-neutral fashion.
+The [OWIN] specification was created to decouple web servers and web applications on .NET platforms by creating a standardised abstract signature that can be implemented by applications and servers in a vendor-neutral fashion.

 [Layering][FieldingLayering] components conforming to a uniform interface is a natural architectural style for HTTP-based application, and many